frederik-kofoed-marqversen/adventofcode/year2024/README.md

 - **Day 19**: Proud of this very short solution, involving a custom cache key that ignores certain arguments.
 - **Day 23**: The NP-hard maximum clique problem solved with a brute force algorithm, now part of the graph module in the shared library.
 - **Day 24**: This one stumped me for a while.
 My solution requires manual inspection.
 I plan to revisit it once I learn how to use Z3.

+## Adding a New Solution
+To add a new solution simply run `./setup_day.sh N` with `N` the number of the day that should be added.
+This will both create the new solution file `dayNN.rs` and update both of `main.rs` and `mod.rs` accordingly.

 ## Running a Solution